ronna-s/go-ood/README.md

 #### What is OOP?
 What we can all agree on: The central idea behind Object-Oriented is to divide software into "things" or "objects" or "instances" that communicate via "messages" or "methods" or "member functions".
+Or in short, combining data and functionality.
 This core idea has not changed in the 4-5+ decades since it was conceptualized.
-It is meant to allow the developer to build code and assign responsibilities or concerns just like in the real world (which is what we are familiar with) and how we generally think and solve problems.
+It is meant to allow the developer to build code and separate responsibilities or concerns just like in the real world which is what we are familiar with and how we generally think and solve problems.

 #### Do you need OOP?
 Just like in the real world, wherever there are things, there can be a mess. *__That's why Marie Kondo.__*
 Just as you can write sane procedural code, you can write sane OO code.
-You and your team should define design best practices that match your needs.
+You and your team should define best practices that match your needs.
 This workshop is meant to give you the tools to make good engineering choices.

 Important: Nobody who doesn't maintain your career/ code or business should tell how you should solve your problems.
 Though they can make suggestions, the decision is ultimately yours.